-- The identification of the potential benefits to be gained from an activity, along with any risks to the health and safety of those involved - The implementation of a plan to best realise these benefits, using professional judgement to ensure that the level of risk does not exceed that which can be justified by the benefits
+- The identification of the potential benefits to be gained from an activity, along with any risks to the health and safety of those involved. - The implementation of a plan to best realise these benefits, using professional judgement to ensure that the level of risk does not exceed that which can be justified by the benefits.

-The Risk Assessment process must be seen as 'on-going' and 'dynamic'.
+The risk assessment process must be seen as 'on-going' and 'dynamic'.
 Professional judgements and decisions regarding safety will need to be made regularly during the activity.
 If the control measures are not sufficient, the activity must not proceed.
+The most current version of the Form 5 'Risk Assessment' template should be completed for all Type A and Type B visits.
+This can be found under the Key Resources section on the home page of EVOLVE.